 What type of opt-in should I create?

-If you want to grow your self-development blog, then you will need to create an opt in for your email list.
-There are a couple of different opt in you can create as a self-development blogger, you can either create a free resource library, which has a variety of different wordbooks, PDF’s and e-books for your readers, each acting as an adding to your popular blog posts.
-Another option is to have one opt in, which is what I currently have, which will serve your ideal reader, for example my opt in is “A Beginners Guide To Personal Development“.
+If you want to grow your blog, then it’s a good idea to create an opt in for your email list.
+There are a couple of different opt in you can create, you can either create a free resource library, which has a variety of different wordbooks, PDF’s and e-books for your readers, each acting as an add-on to your popular blog posts.
+Another option is to have one opt in which your readers can gain access to once they subscribe to your email list.